epfl-ada/ada-2023-project-lasempanadas/datastory.md

 - **Movie Diversity:** The total number of movies an actor has been a part of.
 - **Persona Diversity:** The variety of different character types an actor has portrayed.

-#### Genre Versatility: A Path to Fame?
+### Genre Versatility: A Path to Fame?

 <span style="color: red;">fame score/genre div from genre_analysis.ipynb.
 Rajouter titre, peut-etre ajouter des confidence intervals comme simon?</span>

 Somewhat surprisingly, our data seems to indicate that being a "genreventurer" correlates positively with fame!
 The median fame score seems to peak at a genre diversity of around 30.
 This suggests that actors benefit from branching out into various genres, seemingly challenging the notion of sticking to a single type of role.
 There is even an actor, <span style="color: red;">get actor name who played 60 genres</span>, the most adventurous of us all, who has played in movies with over 60 different genres!
 That means that he has played in over 1/6th of all recorded genres in our dataset (which as a reminder spans over 100 years and includes several tens of thousands of movies!).

-#### Movie Diversity: Quality Over Quantity?
+### Movie Diversity: Quality Over Quantity?

 <span style="color: red;">fame score/movie div from genre_analysis.ipynb.
 Rajouter titre. peut-etre ajouter des confidence intervals comme simon</span>

 Contrary to gerne diversity, it seems like being a "movieventurer" is not a great idea.
 While we may get good results initially, it appears that an increase in movie diversity has diminsihing returns on fame.
 This could be attributed to the compromise between quantity and quality or the involvement in smaller-scale projects with limited reach.

-#### Reconciling Genre and Movie Diversity
+### Reconciling Genre and Movie Diversity

 <span style="color: red;">mettre deuxième graphique plotly d'alex ici, avec genre diversity en x axis</span>

-When isolating movie diversity, a very interesting pattern emerges: actors who focus on fewer genres within their filmography tend to have higher fame scores.
-This suggests that establishing a niche and excelling within it, and thus being possibly hired for movies with more prestige, budget, or more famous colleagues, can be more beneficial than a scattershot approach across many genres.
+When isolating movie diversity, a very interesting pattern emerges: actors who focus on more genres within their filmography tend to have higher fame scores.
+This suggests that diversifying the types of movies you play, thus being able to appeal to a wider audience, and possibly get hired for movies with more budget, or possibly more famous colleagues, is a good move for your career!
+Indeed, this trend seems intact up until very high numbers of movies played, where the data becomes more sparse, and less generalizable.

+The aforementioned personas, which represent popular character tropes or roles, are a very interesting piece of information.
+We decided to analyse the persona diversity in order to better understand how

-### Persona focus (changer titre)
+### The Impact of Persona Diversity

 <span style="color: red;">insert persona analysis here</span>

-Persona
+Our findings on persona diversity unveil a compelling narrative: actors who diversify their character types tend to have higher fame scores.
+This suggests that the ability to adapt to various personas is not just a testament to an actor's range and skill but also a strategic career move that can enhance their popularity and fame.

+Actors who successfully navigate different personas appear to create a more lasting and impactful presence in the industry.
+This versatility allows them to connect with a wider audience, participate in a broader range of projects, and potentially collaborate with more renowned directors and co-stars.

+### Concluding Insights

+In essence, our exploration in this arc reveals that versatility, be it in genre choice or persona adoption, plays a significant role in an actor's fame trajectory.
+While there is a delicate balance between quality and quantity, our analysis suggests that diversifying one's career with thoughtful choices in genres and roles can lead to greater acclaim and recognition.

 ## Arc 3.
 The influence of country of origin